Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/mongodb.md

 2. `SSH Tunnel Method` defaults to `No Tunnel` \(meaning a direct connection\).
 If you want to use an SSH Tunnel choose `SSH Key Authentication` or `Password Authentication`.
    1. Choose `Key Authentication` if you will be using an RSA private key as your secret for establishing the SSH Tunnel \(see below for more information on generating this key\).
    2. Choose `Password Authentication` if you will be using a password as your secret for establishing the SSH Tunnel.
-3. `SSH Tunnel Jump Server Host` refers to the intermediate \(bastion\) server that Hero Pixel will connect to.
+3. `SSH Tunnel Jump Server Host` refers to the intermediate \(bastion\) server that HeroPixelwill connect to.
 This should be a hostname or an IP Address.
 4. `SSH Connection Port` is the port on the bastion server with which to make the SSH connection.
 The default port for SSH connections is `22`, so unless you have explicitly changed something, go with the default.
-5. `SSH Login Username` is the username that Hero Pixel should use when connection to the bastion server.
+5. `SSH Login Username` is the username that HeroPixelshould use when connection to the bastion server.
 This is NOT the TiDB username.
 6. If you are using `Password Authentication`, then `SSH Login Username` should be set to the password of the User from the previous step.
-If you are using `SSH Key Authentication` TiDB password, but the password for the OS-user that Hero Pixel is using to perform commands on the bastion.
+If you are using `SSH Key Authentication` TiDB password, but the password for the OS-user that HeroPixelis using to perform commands on the bastion.
 7. If you are using `SSH Key Authentication`, then `SSH Private Key` should be set to the RSA Private Key that you are using to create the SSH connection.
 This should be the full contents of the key file starting with `-----BEGIN RSA PRIVATE KEY-----` and ending with `-----END RSA PRIVATE KEY-----`.

 ## Naming Conventions